samueldbrewer/assistant-bridge/README.md

 ## Notes

 - Uses the Responses API (no Assistants objects).
 Conversation history is stored in-memory; a restart will clear threads.
+- To change the system prompt, set `SYSTEM_PROMPT` in your environment (or Railway variables) and restart/redeploy.
+The prompt is only injected for new threads.
 - Health check: `GET /health` returns `{ "ok": true }`.